• Skip to main content

 Notes

-• Store muffins in an airtight container in the fridge for up to 5 days or in the freezer for 4 to 6 months.
+• Store Muffins in an airtight container in the fridge for up to 5 days or in the freezer for 4 to 6 months.

 • Bake without peeking in the oven!
 Opening the oven door can cause muffins to sink!
 Allow muffins to cook the full 35 minutes, or at least 30 before checking them for doneness.